People wonder why we hit the stopwatch and lift barbells and run and do those stupid burpees. (And they are stupid, even if they are effective.)

 I found my way.
 They will find theirs.
 And you have found yours.
 It just happens to include sweating and a barbell.

-So exorcise the demons when you exercise.
 Move through them again and again, until maybe you can reach past them to love or acceptance or simple co-existence.
 It won’t be easy.
 Nothing worthwhile ever is.
-But it is worth trying and you know that.
+But it is worth trying and I think you know that.

 Don’t be scared of the life inside you.
 Look it hard in the face, and love all parts of it.
 This is you.
 Get moving.